rakibdevs/Login-Registration-Form-Bootstrap-4/README.md

 </body>
 </html>
 ```
 Select a design you want to integrate.
 Open index.html file and select code from your desired design.
-Suppose you have selected modal style 1, then copy & paste the code
+Suppose you have selected **modal style 1**, then copy & paste the code as follows-

 ```html
 <!--modal style 1 start -->